Library Services and COVID-19

 Find out more about Postal Loans

-- Access to the Edward Clark Collection and the War Poets Collection is suspended until further notice.
+- Access to the Edward Clark Collection and the War Poets Collection remains limited.
+Until further notice it will be considered on an individual basis.
+Feel free to email us at:

-- Our inter-library loan service is currently limited to processing electronic requests only.
-Due to the partial suspension of the BL on Demand service, it may take significantly longer to process your requests.
+Processing requests for print materials currently takes significantly longer due to a limited number of staff on site.
 Please have this in mind when planning your work and research for which you may require the inter-library loan service.
+See Inter-Library Loan.

 Frequently Asked Questions